10 Pastors I’m Concerned About: The Decline of Authentic Pastoral Care

 About Scott Postma

 Scott lives in North Idaho collecting more books than he'll ever read in a lifetime.
 He shares valuable tips on writing and teaching, rich insights into theology and literature, and meaningful perspective on living a life of significance.
 You can subscribe to the tribe and follow him on Twitter, Facebook, and Google Plus

-Subscribe for free, and get “Write Like A Human,” a chapter from my forthcoming book, The Poiema Manifesto, and updates directly to your inbox every time I post.
+Subscribe for free, and get “Write Like A Human,” an essay on C.S.
+Lewis’s secret sauce for writing, and updates directly to your inbox every time I post.

 Comments Policy:Comments that add value are encouraged, even if they express disagreement with the topic or the writer.
 All comments must be relevant to the topic of the article or comment in the thread; free from gross profanity, or otherwise distasteful language (at moderator’s discretion); and accompanied by a valid first name and email address (all anonymous comments are blocked).